ropensci/nasapower/data-raw/README.md

 Fetch NASA-POWER Parameters
 ================
 Adam H Sparks
-2021-07-26
+2021-07-29

-# Create `parameters` list for internal checks before sending queries to POWER server
+# Create parameters list for internal checks before sending queries to POWER server

 These data are used for internal checks to be sure that data requested from the POWER dataset are valid.
 The POWER list of parameters that can